jpsm83/health/documentation/n8n/article_translation.md

 - Social media structure (no video/url fields in individual platforms)

 **CRITICAL RULES:**
-- If ANY translation exceeds character limit, REWRITE that specific value to fit
+- If ANY content exceeds character limit, REWRITE that specific value to fit
 - Count characters for every single field
 - NO EXCEPTIONS - every text field must comply with its character limit
-- mediaContext & Social Media: REWRITE based on context
+- mediaContext, SEO & Social Media: REWRITE based on context to ensure character limits
-- SEO & Content: TRANSLATE first, then compress if needed
+- Content: TRANSLATE first, then compress if needed

 **CONSEQUENCES OF NOT FOLLOWING SOCIAL MEDIA RULES:**
 - **API ERRORS**: Exceeding character limits will cause social media API calls to fail